shanzi/autoHEADER/README.md

     your $USER environment varible.
 3. `g:autoHEADER_default_licence`
     Default licence for new source file. the place holder is "all right reserved"
-4. `g:autoHEADER_fill_char_count`
+4. `g:autoHEADER_fill_char_repeat`
-    Count of chars that repeat at the begining and in the end of the comment.
+    Repeat of chars on top and at bottom of the comment block.
     The default value is 80.